Travel back in time with these Southeast Asian destinations

 We believe that we actually can travel back in time without any fictional machine but through three simple ways.
 People.
 Place.
 And Objective.
 You can look at a person, hold an objective, stand in a random place, then be reminded of all the old memories.
 In a world where life seems so fast-paced and dynamic, people start to find all the destinations which managed to survive the test of time and hide a bunch of stories.

-And we have a list of all the time gateway in Southeast Asia region, where you will find the illusion of hundred years ago, all memories in your parents’ time, and even unsolved mysteries.
+And we have a list of all the time gateway in the Southeast Asia region, where you will find the illusion of hundred years ago, all memories in your parents’ time, and even unsolved mysteries.

 - Hoi An, Vietnam